lgessl/master-thesis/README.md

 - $\lambda$ being the Lebesgue measure on $\mathbb{R}$

 i.e. a density-defined real probability distribution, we define the hazard function of $f$ to be

-One can choose the intervals so small that there is at most one death event in every interval.
-In this case
 $$
     h(t) = \frac{f(t)}{1 - F(t)} = \frac{f(t)}{R(t)} \quad \text{for all } t \in \mathbb{R},
 $$